scottmaran/helpful_python_notebooks/lesson1.md

 ## Operating Systems

-*unfortunately this guide is tailored to Mac and Linux users.
-Windows users...sorry*

 A computer's operating system is what controls and manages your computer.
 When you open your laptop, you're meet with a nice GUI (graphical user interface) that is very intuitive to work with.
 You can see and click on all your folders and documents on the desktop and open them from there.
 But this is just exacctly what the acronym GUI stands for - an interface that makes it easier for the user to connect with the computer.
 If you want better control of your computing environment, you're going to need to get familiar with the command line.

 ### Command Line